 “If you really want to know, I’ll tell you,” Kanna said with a huff.
 She noticed then that Parama was clinging onto Goda’s hand, and something about that bothered her—it seemed wrong for some reason—but she couldn’t understand why, so she didn’t say anything about it.
 Instead, she explained, “Upperland men marry women, and then the women have children with their husbands.”

 “Oh.”
 Parama scratched his chin in what seemed like deep thought.
-“Oh, all right, that brings it together a bit more.
-That makes total sense.”
-The cavern became quiet for a few seconds as they trudged along, and Kanna thought it a little strange that the boy had been so easily satisfied with her short answer.
+“Oh, all right, that brings it together a lot more.”
+The cavern became quiet for awhile as they trudged along, and Kanna thought it a little strange that the young man had been so easily satisfied with her short answer.
 Still, she was pleased with herself, until he glanced at her again and asked, “So what happens if a woman is already married?
 Does the man have to marry the woman’s wife, too?”

 Kanna pressed her hands hard against her face and groaned.
 With gritted teeth, she whispered to Goda, “What does he even do around here?”
 Hopefully not anything too mentally demanding, she thought.